PECOS-packages/PECOS/docs/user-guide/fault-catalog.md

 concepts.
 Everything works the same way with surface codes or any other `TickCircuit`.

-## What is the fault catalog?

-The fault catalog exposes every possible physical fault event in a circuit: what Pauli error occurs at each gate, which measurements flip, which detectors fire, which observables flip, and which tracked operators are affected.

-It serves two purposes:

-1. **Research tool** -- explore fault anatomy, build custom decoders, analyze noise sensitivity, find undetectable errors, all without committing to a noise model.
-2. **Sampling infrastructure** -- parameterize with noise, then sample raw measurements or enumerate fault configurations for decoding.

-The core model is:
+Note: when using circuit builders like `SurfacePatch`, the detector and observable metadata is set automatically.
+The hand-built examples below set metadata explicitly via `set_meta` -- you normally don't need to write JSON strings by hand.

+## Core model

-- each `FaultLocation` is an independent physical fault mechanism
+- Each `FaultLocation` is an independent physical fault mechanism (one per noisy gate in the circuit).
-- each location has one or more `FaultAlternative`s
+- Each location has one or more `FaultAlternative`s (e.g., X/Y/Z for a
+  single-qubit depolarizing channel, 15 alternatives for two-qubit).
-- exactly one alternative is chosen when the location fires
+- When the location fires, exactly one alternative is chosen uniformly.
+- Each alternative records which measurements, detectors, observables, and tracked operators it flips.
-- measurement, detector, observable, and tracked-operator effects combine by XOR parity
+- Multi-fault effects combine by XOR parity.

 ## Structural vs Parameterized Catalogs